 At the same time the law has recognized that it must turn its face against those who would threaten to commit offences.
 Thus section 306 criminalises the actions of threatening to kill or do grievous bodily harm to any person or sends or causes to be received a letter or writing threatening to kill of cause grievous bodily harm.
 The offence requires knowledge of the contents of the communication.

-The offence prescribed in section 308 does involve communication as well as active behavior.
+The offence prescribed in section 308 of the Crimes Act involves communication as well as active behavior.
 It criminalises the breaking or damaging or the threatening to break or damage any dwelling with a specific intention – to intimidate or to annoy.
 Annoyance is a relatively low level reaction to the behavior.
 A specific behavior – the discharging of firearms that alarms or intends to alarm a person in a dwelling house – again with the intention to intimidate or annoy – is provided for in section 308(2).